-When determining the allowable moment, shear, and web buckling capacities via the LRFD method, a Time Effect Factor (λ), Resistance Factor (Φ), and Moisture Adjustment Factor (CM) shall be applied according to The Pre-Standard for Load & Resistance Factor Design of Pultruded Fiber Reinforced Polymer Structures.
+When determining the allowable moment, shear, and web buckling capacities via the LRFD method, a Load Combination, Time Effect Factor (λ) and Resistance Factor (Φ) shall be applied according to The Pre-Standard for Load & Resistance Factor Design of Pultruded Fiber Reinforced Polymer Structures.

-According to Table 2.3-1 (OF THE LRFD PRE-STANDARD), for a permanent load, a time effect factor (λ =0.4) shall be applied.
-Table 2.4-1 (OF THE LRFD PRE-STANDARD) depicts a moisture adjustment factor of 0.80 and 0.90.
+According to Section 1.5.2.a (OF THE LRFD PRE-STANDARD), where the effect of H loads add to the primary variable load effect, include H with a load factor of 1.6.
+Table 2.3-1 (OF THE LRFD PRE-STANDARD), for a storage load, a time effect factor (λ =0.6) shall be applied.

 These values WILL need to be applied for shear and moment calculations for polyester resin sheet pile sections.
 The resistance factor (Φ =0.80) is determined by the governing strength design, in this case, (web shear buckling and compression flange buckling).
+The resistance side of the equation will need to be divided by the load factor due to software restrictions.